 2. Product groups

-In shopping ads you can add multiple levels of product groups.
+With Shopping Ads, you can add multiple levels of product groups.
 You can set up to 3 levels of product groups under the "Product groups" tab.
 Product groups further divide your ad groups into subgroups.
-When adding a new level of product groups, you have to select a field from Channable and you have to select which field of your Google Shopping feed this resembles.
+When adding a new level of product groups, you have to select a field from Channable and you have to select which field of your Google Shopping feed this links to.

-Note I: Only fields that have been sent through your Google Shopping feed can be used as a subdivision field.
-Also make sure the field in your Shopping feed for Google contains the same information as in your Shopping Ads setup.
+- Subdivision fields: Only fields that have been sent through your Google Shopping feed can be used as a subdivision field.
+Also, make sure the field in your Shopping feed for Google contains the same information as in your Shopping Ads setup.

-Note II: The higher the level of the subdivisions, the more specific the field should be for the items.
-The field "ID" which is unique for every item, should therefore always be the highest subdivision if it is used (so level #3 if you make use of all three product group levels).
+- Level of subdivisions: The higher the level of subdivisions, the more specific the field should be for the items.
+The field "ID", which is unique for every item, should therefore always be the highest subdivision if it is used (so level #3 if you make use of all three product group levels).